rafflezs/DSTLib/README.md

-# :mortar_board: About this
+# :speech_balloon: About this
-Data Structure Template Library (DSTLib for us brazilians funny bois) is a collection of headers and libraries developed in C containing all the important Abstract Data Types, eg:
+Data Structure Template Library (DSTLib for us brazilians funny bois) is a collection of headers and libraries developed in C containing all the important Abstract Data Types and its operations, eg:

 - [List](#Lists)
     - Simply linked